jakobsen/eaj.no/content/posts/countdown-timer/countdown-timer.md

 The inspiration for this came from a Norwegian news article counting down the days, hours, minutes and seconds until [bars were allowed to reopen after the COVID-19 lockdown](https://www.nrk.no/osloogviken/oslo-apner-skjenkingen-1.15001011).

 You can see a [live demo](https://jakobsen.github.io/countdown-timer/) of what we'll be making, counting down until new year's eve.
 The source code is as always available on [Github](https://github.com/jakobsen/countdown-timer/).
-Note that the code is slightly modified to automatically set the correct year, but it is otherwise identical.
+Note that the code is slightly modified to automatically set the correct year, but it is otherwise identical to what we'll write in this post.

 ## Set up the project

 Make a folder for your project, and create three files.
-I'll do it using the terminal, you can of course do it however you want:
+I'll do it using the terminal, you can of course do it however you want.

 ```shell
 mkdir countdown-timer